cagliari-blockchain-school/cagliari-blockchain-school/README.md

 ## Venue

-The school, which is planned as a physical, in-person event, will be hosted at the Department of Mathematics and Computer Science of the University of Cagliari (Italy).
+The school, which is planned as a physical, in-person event, will be hosted at the [Department of Mathematics and Computer Science](https://goo.gl/maps/jjzgXGtSLtVBSrDu9) of the University of Cagliari (Italy).

+The venue is in the city center, close to the historical area of Castello.
+The city center can be reached from the [Cagliari airport](http://www.sogaer.it/it) in 15' by taxi (it costs around 20 EUR), or by train.

 ## Registration & selection